MicrosoftDocs/fabric-docs/docs/governance/governance-compliance-overview.md

 ### Workspaces

 Teams in organizations use workspaces to create Fabric items and collaborate with each other.
 These workspaces can be assigned to teams or departments based on governance requirements and data boundaries.
-How exactly workspace assignment is done depends on internal team struture and how the teams want to handle their Fabric items (e.g. do they need one or many workspaces).
+How exactly workspace assignment is done depends on internal team structure and how the teams want to handle their Fabric items (for example, do they need one or many workspaces).

 **Guidance**: For development purposes, a best practice is to have isolated workspaces per developer, so that they can work on their own without interfering with the shared workspace.
 Fabric admins are expected to define who has permission to create workspaces.
 Workspace admins are expected to define Spark environments that can be reused by users.